NkolasN/adop-cartridges-cookbook/README.md

-# ADOP Documentation
+# ADOP Cartridge Cookbook Documentation

-This directory captures the ADOP documentation that is published to GitHub Pages.
-It will be periodically published alongside new releases by copying the contents of this folder into the gh-pages branch.
+This directory captures the ADOP Cartridge Cookbook documentation that is published to GitHub Pages.
+It will be periodically published by copying the contents of this folder into the gh-pages branch.

 For more information on GitHub Pages: